-Trump was for leaks before he was president - CNN Video
+Trump was for leaks before he was President - CNN Video

 JUST WATCHED

-Trump was for leaks before he was president
+Trump was for leaks before he was President

 Replay